nudge-ai-agent/nudge-ai-agent.github.io/docs/getting-started/installation/index.md

 ## Installation Process

 1. Search for 'Nudge AI' in the Shopify App Store and click the 'Add app' button.
-2. Review the requested permissions and click 'Install app'.
+2. Follow the Shopify App Store prompts to complete the app installation.
-3. Choose your desired plan and start the 14-day free trial.
+3. Choose your desired plan and start the 7-day free trial.
+4. Navigate to the Nudge AI app admin page to confirm app activation and settings.

 ## Essential Post-Installation Setup